 However, in some situations, the behaviour mentioned above is not suitable.
 In this case you can order a special version1, which can be switched on or off using the power button.
 Please note that a minor hardware modification is required.
 This must be done in factory.

 2.3 Updating Emsis Software

-The Emsis software is under constant development and if you want to keep the instrument up to date, you should update it regularly.
+The Emsis software is under constant development.
 This section describes actions required to update the software.
 The update is performed in several steps: